usdot-fhwa-stol/v2x-emulator/README.md

 # CARMA 1tenth Vehicle to Everything

-c1t2x-emulator is a new repository that enables Raspberry Pi’s to act as mock Onboard Units (OBUs) and Roadside Units (RSUs) for the C1T platform.
+v2x-emulator is a new repository that enables Raspberry Pi’s to act as mock Onboard Units (OBUs) and Roadside Units (RSUs) for the CDA1tenth platform.
 This includes the ability to communicate with vehicles and V2X Hub instances, as well as forwarding messages over WiFi to other Raspberry Pi’s.
-This repo provides code for the CARMA 1tenth (C1T) Vehicle to Everything (V2X) radio emulator (C1T2X) on a Raspberry Pi 4B+.
+This repo provides code for the CDA1tenth Vehicle to Everything (V2X) radio emulator on a Raspberry Pi 4B+.

 ## Python requirements
 This package requires the following three python packages: